US Secretary of State: There's good news and bad news from Abu Dhabi talks on Russo-Ukrainian war

 Source: Rubio at a press conference, as reported by European Pravda

-Details: Rubio said that technical military teams from Ukraine and Russia were meeting for the first time in a long while in a format that also includes US representatives Steve Witkoff and Jared Kushner.
+Details: Rubio noted that this is the first time in a very long time that technical military teams from Ukraine and Russia have met, in a forum that also includes US representatives Steve Witkoff and Jared Kushner.

 Advertisement:

 Quote: "I don't want to say that talks alone are progress, but it's good that there's engagement going on.
-I would also caution everyone that on things like this – because there is a lot of sensitivity involved in it – progress is probably not going to be known, even via leaks, until we really have a breakthrough.
-Our goal's to remain committed.
+I would also caution everyone that on things like this, because there is a lot of sensitivity involved in it, progress is probably not going to be known, even via leaks, until we really have a breakthrough.
+Our goal is to remain committed.
 We've committed a year to this.
 We think we've made real progress."

 More details: Rubio said the good news is that the "checklist of open items" between Ukraine and Russia has been "substantially diminished".

 Quote: "That's the good news.
 The bad news is that the items that remain are the most difficult ones.
 And meanwhile the war continues.
-So, all I can say in that regard is that we are investing at a very high level, a substantial amount of time and energy to this endeavour.
-We're gonna continue to do everything we can to see if there's a breakthrough."
+So, all I can say in that regard is that we are investing, at a very high level, a substantial amount of time and energy to this endeavour.
+We're going to continue to do everything we can to see if there's a breakthrough."

 Background:

-• The trilateral talks in the United Arab Emirates follow a large-scale Russian attack on Ukraine.
-Following the latest strikes, President Volodymyr Zelenskyy announced that the work of the Ukrainian delegation in peace talks will be adjusted.
+• The trilateral talks in the United Arab Emirates come immediately after a large-scale Russian attack on Ukraine.
+Following the latest strikes, President Volodymyr Zelenskyy announced that the work of the Ukrainian delegation at the peace talks would be adjusted.

-• Talks are expected to continue on Thursday 5 February.
+• The talks are expected to continue on Thursday 5 February.

-• The Ukrainian delegation is preparing a report for Volodymyr Zelenskyy on the results of the first day of talks, which ended on 4 February.
+• The Ukrainian delegation is preparing a report for Zelenskyy on the outcome of the first day of talks on 4 February.

 Support Ukrainska Pravda on Patreon!